Tohwa/Robot-CMDEngine/README.md

 A simple CMD renderer, which prints every frame characters to fill up the cmd window.
 To create the effect of a moving picture.

 # Install
-Just simply add everything inside the src folder to a folder of your choice, add the license and include the RobotAPI.h into your project and you are ready to go.
+Just simply add the Robot-CMDEngine folder to your project.
+To use the Robot-CMDEngine include the RobotAPI.h and you are ready to go.
+Remember that the namespace is called Robot.